Fata Morgana Diaries #1 - Doors 1 to 3

 The relationship between Bestia and the girl is very interesting too.
 At first, it looks like a Beauty and the Beast-inspired healing romance with themes of ostracism, shame, and sense of self.
 It’s very encouraging to see Bestia regain humanity, though there are disquieting moments too —namely that he is entirely dependent on the girl’s attention, and degrades rapidly after killing the “other” beast.

 CG of Pauline looking out at the sea.
-Pauline's dialogue: "The breeze feels different on the water than it does on the beach, wouldn't you say?"
+Pauline's dialogue:

 I love Pauline a lot!
 It is so, so hard to read through the flashbacks of her relationship with “the merchant” all the while initially assuming that he died at the hands of Bestia… Again with the classical folk story archetypes, the faithful sailor’s widow is just too cruel…